 Control Identifier Control Name Control Discussion Related Controls Adopt Time to Implement SA-15(12) Development Process, Standards, and Tools Minimize Personally Identifiable Information Require the developer of the system or system component to minimize the use of personally identifiable information in development and test environments.
 Organizations can minimize the risk to an individual's privacy by using techniques such as de-identification or synthetic data.
 Limiting the use of personally identifiable information in development and test environments helps reduce the level of privacy risk created by a system.
 PM-25, SA- 3, SA-8.
 Yes 90 Days SR-3 Supply Chain Controls and Processes a.
 Establish a process or processes to identify and address weaknesses or deficiencies in the supply chain elements and processes of [Assignment: organization-defined system or system component] in coordination with [Assignment: organization-defined supply chain personnel]; b.
-Employ the following controls to protect against supply chain risks to the system, system component, or system service and to limit the harm or consequences from supply chain-related events: [Assignment: organization-defined supply chain controls]; and c.
+Employ the following controls to protect against supply chain risks to the system, system component, or system service and to limit the harm or consequences from supply chain-related events: [Assignment: organization-defined supply chain controls] and c.
 Document the selected and implemented supply chain processes and controls in [Selection: security and privacy plans; supply chain risk management plan; [Assignment: organization-defined document]].
 Supply chain elements include organizations, entities, or tools employed for the research and development, design, manufacturing, acquisition, delivery, integration, operations and maintenance, and disposal of systems and system components.
 Supply chain processes include hardware, software, and firmware development processes; shipping and handling procedures; personnel security and physical security programs; configuration management tools, techniques, and measures to maintain provenance; or other programs, processes, or procedures associated with the development, acquisition, maintenance and disposal of systems and system components.
-Supply chain elements and processes may be provided by organizations, system integrators, or external providers.
-Wealtnesses or deficiencies in supply chain elements or processes may be provided by organizations, system integrators, or external providers.
-Wealtnesses or deficiencies in supply chain lements or processes may be provided by organization and affect is ability to carry out its core missions or business functions.
+Supply chain elements and processes may be provider by organizations, system integrators, or external providers.
+Weaknesses or deficiencies in supply chain elements or processes billy to carry out its core mosisons or business functions.
 Supply chain personnel are individuals with roles and responsibilities in the supply chain.
-CA-2, MA-2, MA-6, PE-3, PE-16, PL-8, PM-30, SA- 2, SA-3, SA- 4, SA-5, SA- 8, SA-9, A- 10, SA-15, SC-7, SC-29, SC-30, SC- 38, SI-7, SR- 6, SR-9, SR- 11.
+CA-2, MA-2, MA-6, PE-3, PE-16, PL-8, PM-30, SA- 2, SA-3, SA- 4, SA-5, SA- 8, SA-5, SA- 8, SA-5, SA- 8, SA-5, SA- 10, SA-15, SC-70, SC-20, SC-30, SC- 38, SI-7, SR- 6, SR-9, SR- 11.
 Yes 90 Days

 Control Identifier Control Name Control Discussion Related Controls Adopt Time to Implement SR-5(1) Acquisition Strategies, Tools, and Methods Adequate Supply Employ the following controls to ensure an adequate supply of [Assignment: organization-defined critical system components]: [Assignment: organization-defined controls].
 Adversaries can attempt to impede organizational operations by disrupting the supply of critical system components or corrupting supplier operations.
 Organizations may track systems and component mean time to failure to mitigate the loss of temporary or permanent system function.
-Controls to ensure that adequate supplies of critical system components include the use of multiple suppliers throughout the supply chain for the identified critical components, stockpling spare components to ensure operation during mission-critical times, and the identification of functionally identical or similar components that may be used, if necessary.
+Controls to ensure that adequate supplies of critical system components include the use of multiple suppliers throughout the supply chain for the identified critical components, stockpiling spare components to ensure operation during mission-critical times, and the identification of functionally identical or similar components that may be used, if necessary.
 RA-9.
 Yes 180 Days